rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 #### Netcat

-Netcat (nc) is a computer networking utility for reading from and writing to network connections using TCP or UDP.
-It is used to test whether a host's connection succeeds or fails by using the `nc` command, followed by URL and the port you want to test the connectivity of.
+Netcat (nc) is a networking tool for interfacing with network connections by using TCP or UDP.
+Test whether a host's connection succeeds or fails by using the `nc` command, followed by the URL and the port for which you want to test t connectivity.

     $ nc -vz google.com 80

-**Common Flags**
+**Common flags**

-The following are common `netcat` command flags:
+The following flags are commonly used with `netcat` command:

-- `-v` or `--verbose`: Sets the amount of information you wish to see in each response
+- `-v` or `--verbose`: Sets the amount of information you want to see in each response

 - `-4`: Use IPv4 only

 - `-6`: Use IPv6 only

-- `-z`: Sets netcat to scan for connected servers, without sending any actual data to the servers.
+- `-z`: Sets netcat to scan for connected servers without sending any actual data to the servers.

-**Good Netcat response**
+**Successful netcat response**

 If netcat connects to the website through the port indicated (as shown in the following example), no network connectivity issues exist.